KarolBukowski94/Excel_Project-Data_Analytics/2_Data_Nerds_Skill_Analysis/README.md

 ### 🤔So What

-- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+- This chart highlights the importance of investing time in learning high-value skills like **Python** and **SQL**, which are tied to higher-paying roles, especially for those looking to maximize their salary in the tech industry.
+- Interestingly, the data reveals that, despite **Excel** being associated with lower-paying roles, it remains one of the most sought-after skills for non-senior data analysis positions.

 ## Conclusion

+As an aspiring data analyst, I embarked on this Excel-based project to uncover valuable insights into the data science job market.
+Using a dataset curated by Luke from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
+Using **Excel** features like Power Query, PivotTables, DAX, and charts, I identified key correlations between specific skills and higher salaries.

+Furthermore, the data reveals which skills are most important for particular job titles, offering valuable insights on which skills to develop to increase the chances of securing a specific job position.